 Most product leaders are measured on what they launch.
-The harder, higher-signal skill is knowing what to kill.
+The harder, higher-signal skill is knowing what to kill and reallocating capital bets.

-I have killed three product lines at a single company.
+I am willing to kill a product on the launch pad if it does not align with customer needs and business vision.
+At a privately held global market leader in construction technology, I killed two product lines in four years.
 A $40M program I was hired to ship.
-A VR training simulation with a dedicated international development team.
-An $8M partnership that was underdelivering.
-Each time, the capital freed up funded the products that actually shipped and grew revenue.
+A VR training simulation with a dedicated 7-person international development team.
+Each time, the capital freed up funded the products I knew would grow revenue and actually shipped.
 Every kill decision followed the same evaluation framework.

 Why is killing products so hard?